 Notes on the lines of the treble clef are E, G, B, D, and F. Thus, we get the mnemonic Every Good Boy Deserves Fudge.
 Favor also works for the F. The notes for the spaces are even easier: FACE.

-All The President’s Men (On Mt.
+All the President’s men (on Mt.
 Rushmore)

 Left to right on Mt.
 Rushmore, we see Washington, Jefferson, Roosevelt, and Lincoln.
 Why Just Remember Lincoln?

 That leaves us with My Very Educated Mother Just Served Us Noodles.
-If Pluto had remained, it could’ve read My Very Educated Mother Just Served Us Noodles ….Promptly.
+If Pluto had remained, it could’ve read My Very Educated Mother Just Served Us Noodles … Promptly.

 There are seven continents: Asia, Europe, Australia, Africa, South America, Antarctica, and North America.
 So, Always Eat An Apple Says A Nurse.

-Well then, you must be a fanboy (For, And, Nor, But, Or, Yet).
+Well then, you must be a fanboy (for, and, nor, but, or, yet).

-R for red, O for orange, Y for yellow, G for green, B for blue, I for indigo and V for violet gets you: Richard Of York Gave Battle In Vain.
+R for red, O for orange, Y for yellow, G for green, B for blue, I for indigo, and V for violet gets you: Richard Of York Gave Battle In Vain.

-When In Rome
+When in Rome

 Since I stands for one, V stands for five, X stands for 10, L stands for 50, C stands for 100, D stands for 500, and M stands for 1000, you end up with: I Value Xylophones Like Cows Dig Milk.

-A Mnemonic for Mnemonic
+A mnemonic for mnemonic